sheygildas/Continuous_Delivery_with_Jenkins-plus_Ansible/README.md

 Save changes
    ```

-- On your jenkins goto `Manage jenkins`-> `Manage Nodes and Clouds` and copy the `run agent from command line` command and goto your CMD  ns run the command.
+- On your jenkins goto `Manage jenkins`-> `Manage Nodes and Clouds` and copy the entire `run agent from command line .....` command and goto your CMD  and run the command.
 - Now our windows server is connected as a slave.